TZstatsADS/Fall2018-Proj3-Sec2-grp7/README.md

 	+ Zhang, Yixin  yz3223@columbia.edu
 	+ Zheng, Wanyi  wz2409@columbia.edu

 + Project summary: In this project, we created a classification engine for enhance the resolution of images.
+Our baseline model is GBM.
+Using cross-validation, we compare the performance of models with different specifications and based on the MSE we chose depth = 2.
+Then we test it on 1500 images and get the psnr=24.67765.
+The improved model is SRCNN.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.